Web-AI-project/Angular-Web-Application/README.md

-# Angular SQL Table Application
+# Angular + NestJS + PostgreSQL Application

-An attractive Angular frontend application that displays data from Microsoft SQL Server in a beautiful, responsive table.
+An attractive Angular frontend application with NestJS backend that displays data from PostgreSQL in a beautiful, responsive table.

 ## Features